 Dan was typically the one who used the inReach device for navigation and sending messages to friends and family during their adventures.
 His wife was less familiar with the device, but she read the SOS instructions on the back of the inReach SE and began communicating with staff at the GEOS International Emergency Response Coordination Center (IERCC).

 “The good thing about the Garmin inReach is the texting capability,” Dan said.
 “We were able to be specific about my symptoms.”
 Staff at the IERCC were in contact with area emergency services, and IERCC staff soon sent a message that a helicopter was en route and provided instructions on how to help the helicopter crew identify their location.

 The Platte River Wilderness has significant tree cover; however, Dan and his wife happened to find a meadow to camp in that night, which provided a good landing spot for the rescue crew’s helicopter.
 Dan was transported to a hospital in Cheyenne, but because of their elevation and the helicopter’s weight requirements, his wife could not travel with him.

 Dan’s wife sent messages to their son via the inReach device to explain the situation.
 The local Sheriff’s office offered to send deputies in that night to help her hike out.
 Instead, she decided to wait until daylight and hiked five miles back to the trailhead on her own, using the route Dan had created before their trip on the inReach SE device.
 A few days later, their son used the coordinates from the inReach device messages he had received from his mother to return to the location of the incident and recover his parents’ gear.

-Dan found out later at the hospital that he had had a stroke.
+Dan found out later at the hospital from the medical staff that he had experienced a serious medical emergency.
 “The inReach saved my life.
 I don’t think I’d have made it through the night.”